As you run, many different muscles work throughout the body, and running helps to strengthen and tone them.

 - Learn how to activate your glutes

-- Checkout this running technique program to improve knee drive for speed
+- Check out this running technique programto improve knee drive for speed

-Hip Flexors for Running
+2. Hip Flexors

-In conjunction with the quadriceps are the hip flexor muscles which are a group of muscles that connect the pelvis to the quadricpes providing a key piece in moving you forward and stabilizing your body.
+In conjunction with the quadriceps are the hip flexor muscles which are a group of muscles that connect the pelvis to the quadriceps providing a key piece in moving you forward and stabilizing your body.

-Hip flexors run in to two common issues:
+Hip flexors run into two common issues:

 - Tightness that inhibits the glutes